The Truth About Fluoride: Is It Safe for Kids?

 Mother and daughter brushing teeth together

 Fluoride is a mineral that has been shown to reduce the risk of cavities and tooth decay in children and adults.
 It can be applied directly to the teeth, a common practice at the end of dental visits.
 Fluoride has been added to public water systems in many parts of the world for decades.
-However, Utah is set to be the first state to ban the addition of fluoride to public drinking water with House Bill 81.
+However, Utah became the first state to ban the addition of fluoride to public drinking water with House Bill 81.

 With the removal of fluoride from public water supplies in Utah, it becomes increasingly important for children to receive fluoride treatments during their dental visits.
 Fluoride plays a crucial role in strengthening tooth enamel and preventing cavities.
-Professional fluoride treatments effectively reduce the risk of early childhood cavities and protect children’s dental health.
+Professional fluoride treatment for kids effectively reduces the risk of early childhood cavities and protects children’s dental health.

 To maximize the benefit and avoid any undesired side effects, it’s important to know how fluoride works and how much of it you and your children should have.